phani-sudo/build-guide-1/topic/k2c-qli-build-ga/build_qsc_cli.rst

 Flash
 '''''''''

-.. note:: For the QSC CLI to detect the connected devices and flash the software builds, ensure that the Qualcomm Product Configuration Assistant Tool (PCAT) and Qualcomm USB Driver (QUD) are installed on the host computer.
+.. note:: For the QSC CLI to detect the connected devices and flash the software builds, install the Qualcomm Product Configuration Assistant Tool (PCAT) and Qualcomm USB Driver (QUD) on the host computer.
 Use the ``qpm-cli`` command to install PCAT and QUD:

    .. container:: nohighlight